 The Company's main objective in managing capital is meeting the requirements prescribed by the Croatian Financial Services Supervisory Agency (HANFA) as the regulator of the insurance market in the Republic of Croatia.
 In accordance with the Insurance Act, the Company is obliged to have a minimum share capital of HRK 57.72 million, i.e. HRK 28.86 million for performing non-life assurance activities and HRK 28.86 million for performing life assurance activities.
-As at 31 December 2017 and 2016, the Company's share capital amounted to HRK 62.7 thousand and the Company meets the stated criterion.
+As at 31 December 2018 and 2017, the Company's share capital amounted to HRK 62.7 thousand and the Company meets the stated criterion.

-Capital requirements are determined according to the Solvency II regulation, which came into force on 1 January 2016.
+Capital requirements are determined according to the Solvency II regulation.
 Calculations of the Solvency Capital Requirement (SCR) and the Minimum Capital Requirement (MCR) are conducted quarterly.
-Throughout the year 2017, the Company has been meeting regulatory capital requirements, reporting quarterly quantitative information to the Croatian Financial Services Supervisory Agency.
+Throughout the year 2018, the Company has been meeting regulatory capital requirements, reporting quarterly quantitative information to the Croatian Financial Services Supervisory Agency.